 “And the moral argument is turned on its head.
 It seems the moral thing to do in favour of those unskilled workers is to allow them a chance by doing the exact opposite of their initial proposition.
 By not enforcing a minimum wage”

-Finally – I have heard of this notion that in the USA an American won’t work for a certain income or work a certain job because its ‘beneath’ him or some tripe like this.
-I have been told by Americans themselves – without any sense of shame or sour – on numerous occasions that your middle – upper class American won’t take on fast food jobs, cleaning, or Walmart, these jobs are left for the poor.
+Finally – I have heard of this notion that in the USA an American won’t work for a certain income or work a certain job because it’s ‘beneath’ him or some tripe like this.
+I have been told by Americans themselves – without any sense of shame – on numerous occasions that your middle – upper-class American won’t take on fast-food jobs, cleaning, or Walmart, these jobs are left for the poor.

 My Personal Brush With The Minimum Wage

-Although I thought I was worth more, I couldn’t convince any employer of the fact.
+Although I thought I was worth more, I couldn’t convince any employer of this fact.
 This is the reality of the job market.
-There are philosophical rabbit holes to go down addressing whether this is truly the way we want our society setup.
+There are philosophical rabbit holes to go down addressing whether this is truly the way we want our society set up.
 But the reality is, that our society is set up this way.
 And to not admit that truth, and to consume energy arguing against it is doing yourself a misdeed.

 We must make best with what we have and with what opportunities present themselves.